Black-Star-Institute/blackstar.github.io/docs/people/byrd_robert.md

 > We were thinking about going into business together doing CPR training,
 > so I called up the State University of New York (Stony Book) in early 1996 to find out about his degree.
 > I talked to a lay at the registrar's department and she told me that Danny Crain got his Ph.D in 1989.

+# Sources

+- William F. Hamilton III, *Project Aquarius: The Story of an Aquarian Scientist*, 2005, ISBN 13 978-1420876567